 Tenants Can Request Pets

 Tenants now have the right to request permission to keep a pet at the property.
 You must respond to a pet request in writing within 28 days.
 You cannot unreasonably refuse, and if you do refuse, you must give reasons.
 However, you can require the tenant to take out pet damage insurance to cover any damage caused by the animal.
-If you do not respond within 28 days, consent is treated as given.
+If you do not respond within the applicable period, the tenant can take the matter to the Private Rented Sector Landlord Ombudsman or apply to the county court for an order requiring you to grant consent.
+The court may then order consent to be given.
+There is no automatic deemed consent — but the court route means ignoring a request is not a viable strategy.
+Extensions to the response period are available where the landlord reasonably needs further information from the tenant or where superior-landlord consent is required.
 This is a significant change and you should have a pet consent process ready before the Act comes into force.
+For the full process, see our guide on handling tenant pet requests.

 Deposit Rules